input-output-hk/marlowe-doc/docs/tutorials/using-marlowe.md

 updates the contract, ready to receive a choice from Alice.

-In the next state the contract is waiting for input, and if Alice agrees that \"Everything is alright\", then a payment to Bob is generated.
+In the next state the contract is waiting for input, and if Alice agrees that "Everything is alright", then a payment to Bob is generated.
 This is verified through this interaction in GHCI:

 ``` haskell